Backpage Founders Indicted On Charges Of Facilitating Prostitution

 In March, prompted by the Backpage saga, Congress changed Section 230 to allow more state and civil lawsuits against websites related to online sex trafficking, for "knowingly assisting, supporting or facilitating" crimes.

-The legislation faced opposition from free-expression groups and some Internet companies who consider Section 230 as the core pillar of the modern Internet and say the crimes will simply travel deeper into the dark web.
+The legislation faced opposition from free-expression groups and some Internet companies that consider Section 230 the core pillar of the modern Internet and say the crimes will simply travel deeper into the dark Web.
 Sex workers also have argued that the bill would make people working in the industry less safe.

 After the bill's passage, Craigslist shut down its personals section in the U.S. and Reddit announced policy changes.